 She has worked closely with the additional needs team schools in the initial cluster to be the first Bury school to gain the Dyslexia Quality Mark.
 The research undertaken to gain the Dyslexia Quality Mark, also led to the successful completion of the Research Charter mark award.
 She is a board member for English 4-11, which is published jointly by The English Association and UKLA.

-Our EYFS lead, Sarah Prince has successfully led the department to achieve the Early Years Quality Mark.
+Our Assistant Headteacher and EYFS/KS1 lead, Sarah Prince has successfully led the department to achieve the Early Years Quality Mark and is an SLE for Early Years Education.

 The experience and working with the authority and others schools has led to planning for continual improvement.
 A growing part of this work is that, after being approached by the additional need team, we now offer Learning Walks with other leaders and teachers from across Bury, as well as offering support to schools wishing to gain the Dyslexia Quality Mark.